 Below you will find an overview of Norway’s legal framework for the energy sector and water resources management

 Before making use of water for electricity production, a developer must have ownership rights to the waterfall.
-A non-state developer must hold a licence under the Industrial Licensing Act in order to acquire such rights.
-The Act does not apply to small-scale power projects.
-The overall purpose of the Industrial Licensing Act is to ensure that hydropower resources are managed in the country’s best interests through public ownership of hydropower resources at national, county and municipal levels.
+A non-state developer must hold a licence under the Waterfall Rights Act in order to acquire such rights.
+The Act does not apply to small-scale power projects or run-of-river hydropower plants under the limit of 4000 natural horse powers.
+The overall purpose of the Waterfall Rights Act is to ensure that hydropower resources are managed in the country’s best interests through public ownership of hydropower resources at national, county and municipal levels.

 To regulate flow in a river or transfer water between river systems for use in power generation above a certain threshold, a licence is required in accordance with the Watercourse Regulation Act.
-A number of the provisions of the Act also apply to run-of-river hydropower plants that generate more than 40 GWh per year.
-Licences set out the highest and lowest permitted water levels in reservoirs, and may also require the establishment of a business development fund in a municipality where a development takes place.
+The Act also applies to run-of-river hydropower plants that generate more than 40 GWh per year.
+Licences set out the highest and lowest permitted water levels in reservoirs.
 Licences also include rules for reservoir drawdown, which may include provisions on the minimum permitted rate of flow and on the volumes of water that may be released at different times of year.
-In addition, licences may include conditions relating to licence fees and obligatory sales of power.
-The Ministry has proposed amendments to this Act, in the same way as for the Industrial Licensing Act.
-In this case too, the main aim is to update the wording and the substance of the Act is largely unchanged.
+In addition, licences may include conditions relating to licence fees and obligatory sales of power or conditions aiming to compensate or mitigate damage.

 The purpose of the 1990 Energy Act is to ensure that energy is generated, converted, transmitted, traded, distributed and used rationally and in the best interests of society.
 This includes taking into consideration any public and private interests that are affected.
 The Act provides a framework for competition in electricity generation and trading.
 The development and operation of the grid is a natural monopoly, and the Act provides the legal basis for regulating the grid companies.
 The Energy Act also regulates marketplaces for trade in electrical energy, cross-border interconnectors, district heating facilities, responsibility for system operation, electricity supply quality, energy planning and contingency planning for power supplies.

-The Offshore Energy Act provides the legal basis for the future development of offshore renewable energy production.
+The Offshore Energy Act provides the legal basis for offshore renewable energy production.
 The Norwegian state has the right to utilise offshore energy resources.
-The Act applies to Norway’s territorial sea outside the baselines and to the continental shelf, but individual provisions can also be made applicable to internal waters.
+The Act applies to Norway’s territorial sea outside the baselines and to the continental shelf, however individual provisions are also applicable to internal waters.
 A licence is required for electricity generation, conversion and transmission in areas covered by the Act.
-As a general rule, licences can only be obtained after the central government authorities have carried out a strategic environmental assessment and decided to open specific areas for licence applications.
+Licences can only be obtained after the central government authorities have decided to open specific areas for licence applications and held an auction for interested parties/bidders.
+An area can only be opened after the authorities have carried out a strategic environmental assessment.
 However, the authorities may exempt pilot projects and similar projects with a limited time frame from these requirements.

 The 2011 Electricity Certificate Act is intended to promote production of electricity from renewable energy sources up to 2020.
 It establishes a Norwegian market for electricity certificates, which was linked to the Swedish electricity certificate market from 1 January 2012.
 The electricity certificate market is a constructed market in the sense that the demand for certificates arises from a statutory obligation to purchase them.
 Sales of electricity certificates give power producers a supplementary income in addition to that derived from sales of electricity.